Explore Type Dependency Diagram

 To remove types and folders from the diagram, either use the cross in the right top corner of grouping items or press Delete while the items are selected.
 Alternatively, select items you want to keep, right-click the selection and choose Show Only Selected Items in the context menu.
 For multiple selection, Ctrl -click items.

 There are also several ways to add items to the diagram:

 Select a type in the code viewer and drag-n-drop the selected type to the diagram.

 To find and add all referenced types, right-click a type or a grouping item and choose Add all referenced types in the context menu.
 If you invoke this command on a grouping item (folder or project), dotPeek adds referenced types for all types that are currently shown.

-To find and add types by name from the currently loaded assemblies and referenced assemblies, start typing the name in the search box.
+To find and add types by name from the currently loaded assemblies, start typing the name in the search box.
 You can use wildcards (for example the asterisk

 *) and CamelHumps while typing: Select a type and press Enter or click it to add it to the diagram.
 Types highlighted with green in the drop-down are already added to the diagram.
 If you select such type, the diagram focus moves to it.